 FORESTS FOR THE COMMUNITY

-Our reforestation program is conducted with the full cooperation of local communities.
-There are many localized benefits from tropical reforestation that help the communities over the next forty years as the trees mature from reclaiming traditional parts of their diet to improved agriculture.
+We give thoughtful consideration to how we can fully cooperate with local communities.
+There are many localized benefits from tropical reforestation that will help the communities over the next forty years as the trees mature from reclaiming traditional parts of their diet to improved agriculture.